prakhar-radhakrishnan/bot_UI/README.md

+# Bot UI

-Here's the content rewritten with GitHub markdown formatting:
+Here’s the rewritten **Overview** section with GitHub markdown formatting:

 ---

-# Bot UI
+## Overview

+This project is a simple chat application featuring:

+- **Frontend:** Built with React, allowing users to send messages.
+- **Backend API:** Handles incoming messages and echoes them back to the frontend.

+The frontend provides the user interface for message input, while the backend API processes and responds with the same message.

+---

 ## Setup Instructions